gibbok/frontend-boilerplate/README.md

 # End to end testing for Actyx websites

-This project performs automatic testing on our website.
+This project performs automatic testing on Actyx websites.
 It aims to catch common issues like broken links, not working web forms, and so on.

 | Script                        | Description                                                  |
 |-------------------------------|--------------------------------------------------------------|